Get

 2. Always have supplies ready.

-“Fresh pet food, extra water, medicine (now is the time to get all prescriptions updated), cat litter and your cat carriers should be ready to go and clearly marked with waterproof identification with your contact info and an out-of-state contact if you can,” says Rob Levine, Chief Development Officer of First Coast No More Homeless Pets.
+“Fresh pet food, extra water, medicine (now is the time to get all prescriptions updated), cat litter, and your cat carriers should be ready to go and clearly marked with waterproof identification with your contact info and an out-of-state contact if you can,” says Rob Levine, Chief Development Officer of First Coast No More Homeless Pets.
 Pro-tip: large tinfoil baking pans can be used as impromptu cat litter boxes in a pinch (they’re lightweight and stackable).

 3. Keep photos and IDs on hand.

 “Have a quick-release collar on your cat with ID info that includes a working cell phone number,” Scott says.
 “And keep a photograph of your cat in case your cat is separated from your contact information.”
 Having a hard copy of your cat’s photo will help you both be reunited quickly.
-During an emergency situation, internet and cell service could be down, rendering your digital images useless.
+During an emergency situation, the internet and cell service could be down, rendering your digital images useless.

 close up cat wearing a collar with ID